skillenza-com/MishMash-India-2020/README.md

 3. Specify appropriate project field from the checklist, please delete anything that does not matter to you.
 4. Only a **single issue** has to be made for each individual project, Multiple submissions will be termed as INVALID SUBMISSION.

-## Prizes Enrolled for
-One has to mark appropriate name in order to a submission.
-Each submissions should have at least 2 labels according to the Project Field & Track.

 ## Project Field:
 Choose from